-Notice of Federal Funding and Federal Disclaimer - This Webinar is funded through a grant from the Bureau of Justice Administration, Office of Justice Programs, U.S. Department of Justice.
-Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this Webinar (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
+Notice of Federal Funding and Federal Disclaimer - This Webinar is funded through a grant from the Bureau of Justice Administration, Office of Justice Programs, U.S. Department of Justice Notice Programs, U.S. Department of Justice Notice Programs, U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this Webinar (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).

 The Indian Civil Rights Act applies to persons convicted of offenses while they are in custody.

-F 13.
+\\F\\ 13.
 True or False?
 Investigating sexual abuse allegations is the same as investigating any other type of offense, and therefore requires no specialized training or skill set.